-Pelican Point power station (located 20km north-west of the Adelaide central business district) was commissioned in March 2001 and is one of Australia’s most efficient power stations.
-It is jointly owned by ENGIE and Mitsui & Co Ltd with 72 per cent and 28 per cent ownership respectively.
+Pelican Point power station (located 20km north-west of the Adelaide central business district) was commissioned in March 2001.

-This mid merit power station uses a Combined Cycle Gas Turbine (CCGT) technology to produce up to 497 MW of electricity which is about 17% of South Australia’s thermal generation needs.
+The station uses Combined Cycle Gas Turbine (CCGT) technology to produce up to 497 MW of electricity which is about 17% of South Australia’s thermal generation needs.

 Pelican Point Power Station has two gas turbines and a steam turbine.
-The waste heat from the Gas turbines is recovered to produce steam which drives the Steam Turbine Generator, thereby raising the efficiency of the plant.
-The power station has an energy efficiency exceeding 50%.
-Because of its high efficiency, this plant has a very low carbon footprint which is 60% less than other power stations running with conventional technology.
+The waste heat from the gas turbines is recovered to produce steam which drives the steam turbine generator, raising the efficiency of the plant.

 Pelican Point Power station is a critical infrastructure asset in ensuring energy security and system stability in South Australia.